BRCornelius/brian/README.md

 Run `ng generate component components/<category>/<component-name>` to generate a new component.
 Run `ng generate service services/<actions | content | site>/<service-name>` to generate a new service.
 Run `ng generate pipe pipes/<pipe-name>` to generate a new pipe.
+Run `ng generate interface interfaces/i-<interface-name>` to generate a new interface.
 You can also use `ng generate directive|class|guard|enum|module`.

-All services, components, and pipes must be indexed and imported as a group into app.module.ts.
+All services, components, interfaces, and pipes must be indexed and imported as a group into app.module.ts.

-Types and interfaces are defined in and exported from `src/app/utilities/types.ts`.
-Interface naming convention is to begin with `I`.

 Non-private keys are stored in the environment.